What is a Lau Plan?

 - identify its ELs;

-- design an effective program to meet EL needs, including a Language Acquisition Committee (LAC) and Individual Language Acquisition Plans (ILAP);
+- design an effective program to meet ELs needs, including a Language Acquisition Committee (LAC) and Individual Language Acquisition Plans (ILAP);

 - employ appropriate English-as-a-second-language or bilingual personnel (or both);